keigoyoshida7/liberated-frequencies/README.md

 However, in response to this heightened brain-based pleasure, the AI—continuously learning from the real-time EEG data—intentionally disrupts the experience.<br>
 It transforms the generated sounds, subtly altering pitches, waveforms, tempos and syncopations, gradually diverging from the original sound patterns the subject found pleasurable.<br>
 This deliberate shift invites the viewer to explore the boundaries of discomfort, challenging the conventional auditory aesthetics inherently favored by human perception.<br>
-Do these deliberately 'liberated' sounds merely traumatize the human senses,<br>
-or do they open a gateway to new auditory expressions and possibilities?<br>
+Do these deliberately 'liberated' sounds merely traumatize the human senses, or do they open a gateway to new auditory expressions and possibilities?<br>

 [![Ubuntu CI](https://github.com/isl-org/Open3D/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/isl-org/Open3D/actions?query=workflow%3A%22Ubuntu+CI%22)
 [![macOS CI](https://github.com/isl-org/Open3D/actions/workflows/macos.yml/badge.svg)](https://github.com/isl-org/Open3D/actions?query=workflow%3A%22macOS+CI%22)